-The latest Interview with a Locksmith is with Craig Andres who is the owner of AA Lock & Key Ltd who are MLA approved locksmiths in Bristol.
+The latest Interview with a Locksmith is with Craig Andres who is the owner of AA Lock & Key Ltd who is a MLA approved locksmith in Bristol.
 We asked Craig six questions below about his background, life as a locksmith and his future….

 Company Name: AA Lock and Key Ltd